lcqsigi/shopping-cart/README.md

 `TAX_RATE = 0.0875`

-Or the correspoding tax rate for the state in which this code is used.
-Note the tax rate in NY is 8.75%.
+Note the that the tax rate in NY is 8.75%.
+The tax rate value needs to be updated accordingly in the `.env` file.